Today’s pensioners need more than just a pension.

 We are taught from a young age that it is unwise to put all our eggs in one basket, and so most of us have some kind of investment spread.
 This is likely to include our home, our pension pot and perhaps some other financial investments, such as shares, ISAs and so on.

 The truth is that if you place all these investments side by side, one is out-performing the others by a country mile, and that is the property market.
 While pension funds have gone into crisis, and government bonds have been trading in negative territory, the UK property market has proved buoyant and seen steady, consistent growth.

 Pension reforms that came into force in April 2015 give you the freedom to release cash from your pension, and so it is no surprise that so many pensioners are choosing to reinvest the cash that is sitting in poorly-performing pension funds in alternative investments that show far better yields.

 And when it comes to better yields, bricks and mortar constitute an investment that is could be better than money in the bank.

 The buy to let market becomes more and more popular every year, and it is obvious to see why, with increasing demand pushing up prices across the market.

-Last year, the rental market overtook home ownership in London, as first time buyers found it increasingly difficult to get on the property ladder.
+Last year, the rental market overtook home ownership in London, as first-time buyers found it increasingly difficult to get on the property ladder.

 This might be disturbing news for those starting out in life, but it means there has never been a better time to be a property landlord.
 Demand still outstrips supply in terms of both rental and sales.
-This means that rental rates and underlying values will continue their upward trajectory.

 Today’s landlords have never had it so good.
 Their buy to let properties generate a healthy monthly income, and also constitute a sound and appreciating asset.
 It really is better than money in the bank.